 Persistent hyperplastic primary vitreous

-Persistent hyperplastic primary vitreous (PHPV), (also known as persistent fetal vasculature) refers to a rare congenital developmental malformation of the eye.
+Persistent hyperplastic primary vitreous (PHPV), more accurately known as persistent fetal vasculature (PFV), refers to an uncommon congenital developmental malformation of the eye.

-Clinically, this condition usually manifests as unilateral or bilateral leucocoria.
-Patient's may also have poor vision, small eye (microphthalmia) and strabismus.
+Clinically, this condition usually manifests as unilateral leukocoria, but can be bilateral 11.
+Patients may also have poor vision, a small eye (microphthalmia) and strabismus.

 From an imaging standpoint, only the features of posterior PHPV are well known 3.

-An echogenic band maybe seen in the posterior segment of the globe extending from posterior surface of the lens to the optic nerve head.
-On colour Doppler, arterial blood flow was may be seen within this band.
+Ocular ultrasound may show an echogenic band in the posterior segment of the globe, extending from the posterior surface of the lens to the optic nerve head.
+On color Doppler, arterial blood flow may be seen within this band.

-The CT appearance can be quite variable 9 and the described spectrum of CT findings includes 1
+The CT appearance can be quite variable 9.
+The described spectrum of CT findings includes 1:

 • soft-tissue replacement (infiltration) of the vitreous body

-• retrolental soft tissue along the Cloquet canal - fine linear structure
+• retrolental soft tissue along the Cloquet canal: a fine linear structure

 • absence of abnormal calcification within the orbit